guillaume-chevalier/scikit-learn-digit-recognition/README.md

 The individual instructions are found in the "REQUIREMENTS" folder.

-1. Enthought Canopy
+1. Enthought Canopy (or any SciPy ecosystem)
 2. scikit-learn
-3. iPython
-4. openCV
+3. openCV

 ## DESCRIPTION: